papivot/pace-docs/Kubernetes fundamentals.md

 ## Deploying your first pod

-Note: We will leverage the Docker image that we created in the Docker fundamentals section.
+**Note**: We will leverage the Docker image that we created in the Docker fundamentals section.
 Since we uploaded the image in GCR - gcr.io/pa-nverma/k8soper:0.0.1 , we will reference GCR in this section for the image registry.
 If you are using a different registry, please modify the reference accordingly.

-#### Step1 - Run the Docker image from the registry
+#### Step 1 - Run the Docker image from the registry

 > `kubectl run k8s-operations --image=gcr.io/pa-nverma/k8soper:0.0.1`